0x80/typescript-monorepo/README.md

 In their
 [documentation for monorepos](https://firebase.google.com/docs/functions/organize-functions?gen=2nd#managing_multiple_source_packages_monorepo),
 Firebase recommends putting all configurations in the root of the monorepo.
-This makes it possible to deploy all packages at once, and easily start the emulators shared between all packages.
+This makes it possible to deploy all packages at once and easily start the emulators shared between all packages.

 ### Demo Project

-Throughout this repository, we use a Firebase demo project called `demo-mono-ts` A demo project allows you to run emulators for the different components like database without creating a Firebase projects with resources.
-To make this work you pass the `--project` flag when starting the emulator, and you need to use a name that starts with `demo-`.
+Throughout this repository, we use a Firebase demo project called `demo-mono-ts` A demo project allows you to run emulators for the different components, like database without creating a Firebase project with resources.
+To make this work, pass the `--project` flag when starting the emulator, and use a name that begins with `demo-`.

-When passing configuration to initializeApp you can use any non-empty string for the API keys as you can see in [apps/web/.env.development](apps/web/.env.development).
+When passing configuration to initializeApp, you can use any non-empty string for the API keys, as you can see in [apps/web/.env.development](apps/web/.env.development).

 ### Deploying

-Firebase does not natively support monorepos where packages used shared code from other packages.
+Firebase does not natively support monorepos where packages use shared code from other packages.
 The Firebase deploy pipeline wants to upload a self-contained package that can be treated similarly to an NPM package, so that it can run an install and execute the main entry from the manifest.